 - Being very careful, create a water bath by pouring boiling or very hot water into the baking dish.

-- Bake for about 50 to 55 minutes, or until an instant-read thermometer registers 170°F (If an instant-read thermometer is not available, tap one of the ramekins gently.
+- Bake for about 50 to 55 minutes, or until an instant-read thermometer (paid link) registers 170°F (If an instant-read thermometer is not available, tap one of the ramekins gently.
 When the custard is done, it should be stiff around the edges, but a little jiggly toward the center.)

 - When the custard is done, carefully remove the custards (still in the baking pan) from the oven.